jasongoodwin/topics/README.md

 There are a couple areas that I can see need some addressing:

 ### TEST
-The project is a bit hacked together still - it needs to be covered.
+Tests are being added but still a bit anemic.
 Good example project, but it needs factoring and tests at this point.

 ### Provide ERROR back to client